 The Riffs are flushed with their victory over Spanish imperialism.
 The Riffs are bent on restoring Morocco to the Moroccans.
-The French im-perialists are still flushed with pride pecause of their victory over German mperialism.
-The French imperialists imperialism. dare not voluntarily yield an inch of ground to the conquering Riffs, lest a sharp entering wedge be driven into their imperialist structure.
+The French imperialists are still flushed with pride because of their victory over German imperialism.
+The French imperialists ernment monopolies, such as of the dare not voluntarily yield an inch of ground to the conquering Riffs, lest a sharp entering wedge be driven into

-In this struggle between the imp rialist forces on the one hand and the colonial masses on the other hand we find a classic illustration of the respective roles played by the socialists and the Communists in the international struggle against imperialism, of which the colonial struggles only a part.
+In this struggle between the imperialist forces on the one hand and the colonial masses on the other hand we find a classic illustration of the respective roles played by the socialists and the Communists in the international struggle against imperialare only a part.

-The socialist party of France, after hesitating, wavering, floundering and compromising, has definitely gone over boot and baggage to the impecamp of Painleve.
-The interests of the aristocracy, the uppermost strata, of labor are endangered, according to the views of the leaders of the socialist party of France, by the menace fo a French military disaster in Morocco.
+The socialist party of France, after hesitating, wavering, floundering and compromising, has definitely gone over boot and baggage to the imperialist camp of Painleve.
+The interests of the aristocracy, the uppermost strata, of labor are endangered, according to the views of the leaders of the socialist party of France, by the menace to a French military disaster in Morocco.

-The Communists, on the other hand, led by such valiant fighters against militarism and imperialism as Dorlot are openly resisting French imperial ist aggression in Morocco.
-The Communist Party of France, like the Communist parties of the other countries, are solidly lined up with the colonial oppressed people of Morocco, heir respective national imperialist cliques.
+The Communists, on the other hand, led by such valiant fighters against militarism and imperialism as Doriot are openly resisting French imperialist aggression in Morocco.
+The Communist Party of France, like the Communist parties of the other countries, are solidly lined up with the colonial people of Morocco, oppressed by their respective national imperialist cliques.

-IKEWISE we may look forward to Like British imperialists coming to the rescue of the French and Spanish imperialists, who have already united in their efforts to defeat the conquer ing Riffs.
+IKEWISE we may look forward to the British imperialists coming to the rescue of the French and Spanish imperialists, who have already united in their efforts to defeat the conquering Riffs.
 We may without doubt look to the union of all imperialist forces in this anti-imperialist struggle as well as in all other anti-imperialist struggles.
-As this Moroccan struggle broadens and becomes more intense we may expect that the participation of the Communist parties of the world under the leadership to the Communist International will simultaneously increase.
+As this Moroccan struggle broadens and becomes more intense we may expect that the participation of the Communist parties of the world under the leadership fo the Communist International will simultaneously increase.

 Morocco is a great prize for French imperialism.
-But Morocco may yet turn out to be a veritable graveyard for the hopes of the arrogant French
+But Morocco may yet turn out to be a veritable graveyard